 In general, when the time between flights is this long, then you really do have time to leave the airport.

-You can go and stay in a hotel and have a good night's sleep or take the time to see some of the sights of Bangkok
+You can go and stay in a hotel and have a good night's sleep or take the time to see some of the sights of Bangkok.

-Here are some further suggestions to consider and how to plan your time to make the most of things.
+Whether you have a 6 hour Bangkok layover or an 11 hour Bangkok layover here are some further suggestions to consider and how to plan your time to make the most of things.

-Upon arrival at Bangkok Airport allow yourself 45 minutes to pass immigration, collect your bag and get out of the airport, another hour to get to your hotel in the city and check in.
+After making the decision to explore, then upon arrival at Bangkok Airport allow yourself 45 minutes to pass immigration, collect your bag and get out of the airport, another hour to get to your hotel in the city and check in.

 The rest of the time on your Bangkok Airport layover is yours to use as you see fit.